bsodmike/3e5a178bb39ba98eeec2c00dbcb47796/README.md

   Stripe API Tests
     POST /customers
-      ✓ it should return response with my Stripe customer details (1142ms) Including optional description
+      ✓ it should return response with my Stripe customer details (1092ms) Including optional description
-        ✓ it should return response with my Stripe customer details (1242ms) Including optional metadata
+        ✓ it should return response with my Stripe customer details (1066ms) Including optional metadata
-        ✓ it should return response with my Stripe customer details (1217ms) Excluding required param for email
+        ✓ it should return response with my Stripe customer details (1082ms) Excluding required param for email
         ✓ it should return 422 with error JSON Excluding required param for payment source
         ✓ it should return 422 with error JSON
       With invalid email
         ✓ it should return 422 with error JSON

+  Stripe API Integration Tests
+    Create a customer and create x3 charges
+      ✓ it should retrieve list of charges and verify the amounts (6022ms)

   eslint